Tank Removed and Contamination Found? What NJ Property Owners Should Do Next

 • How to close out the case

-Tank removal is not the same thing as case closure
+Tank removal is not case closure

 This is the big point.